-The Hoover Dam is an engineering wonder of the modern world.
-Constructed between 1931 and 1936 the Hoover Dam which is 30 miles (48 kilometers) southeast of Las Vegas is located in the Black Canyon of the Colorado River at the Nevada-Arizona border.
+The Hoover Dam is one of the engineering wonders of the modern world.
+Constructed between 1931 and 1936 the Hoover Dam also known as Boulder Dam which is 30 miles (48 kilometers) southeast of Las Vegas is located in the Black Canyon of the Colorado River at the Nevada-Arizona border.

 Other interesting things to do while you are out there, go on past Hoover dam to Boulder City.
 A city that was created by the workers who built the dam and then to Lake Meade.
 Also, there are tour companies that will take you on a cruise of the river below Hoover Dam.

 Hoover Dam is named for Herbert Hoover, the nation's 31st president.
 After he left office, the names "Boulder Canyon Dam" and "Boulder Dam" were frequently used, allegedly because the new Secretary of the Interior did not like the former president.

 Hoover Dam is located approximately 30 miles southeast of Las Vegas on the Nevada-Arizona border. (about 45 minutes) The Hoover Dam does not have a street address